pharaox/artifact_trade/README.md

 ## Localization

-This mod is currently available in English and uses the original English text as a placeholder for all other languages.
+This mod is currently available in English and Spanish (translated by @Ferchu).
+For other languages, it uses the original English text as a placeholder.
 Translations for other languages are available as separate mods, see [Links](#links).

 ## Searching for Artifacts